10 Steps to Finding a Great Wedding Photographer

 Step 2: Do Your Homework

 Start your search by reading reviews from recent newlyweds and browsing local listings, like the ones on The Knot Marketplace.
 Carefully review potential photographers' websites and blogs to check out photos of other weddings they've shot, which will give you an idea of their style.
 How do they capture the moments important to you, like a mother bustling her daughter's gown or an emotional first look?
 The design of the website may also give you clues about the photographer's personality and sensibility.
-Check out their Facebook and Twitter pages too, if possible -- is the feedback from clients good?
+Check out their Facebook, Instagram and Twitter pages too, if possible.
+Is the feedback from clients positive?
 How does the photographer respond?
 How do they interact with their Instagram followers, do they seem friendly and personable?
 You get the idea.

 Step 3: Set Up Interviews

 This is not a decision that can be made on looks alone—you must meet your potential photographers in person.
 If you like what you see on their sites—and their fees are in your ballpark range—call to see if they're available for your wedding date.
 If available, go ahead and send an introductory email with a bit about you and your soon-to-be spouse, you event and the vision for your day, and feel free to attach five or so of your very favorite photos from your research so they know what you love.
 If the photographer is already booked on your date, you may want to see if they have an associate or can recommend another shooter with a similar style.
 Set up in-person meetings with three to five potential photographers who are available on your wedding date to look at more of their work and assess whether your personalities mesh.
 Be prepared to talk about your venue, your wedding style and what you envision for your photos.